majek/idea/site/014-ptrace-tutorial-1/main.md

 `ptrace` uses for debugging purposes.
 First, on initialisation ptrace causes the debugging process to temporarily become a parent of a debugged process (let's call it "adoption").
 As a parent it will be notified about child process state changes.
-Next - various ptrace flags inform kernel to put child into "stopped" state when particular debugging events occur.
-When such an event is triggered parent receives `SIGCHLD`, can retrieve child status via `waitpid` and has a chance then to inspect the stopped child.
-When its done, it puts child back into "running" state.
+Next, various ptrace flags inform the kernel to put the child into "stopped" state when particular debugging events occur.
+When such an event is triggered the parent receives `SIGCHLD`, can retrieve child status via `waitpid` and has a chance to inspect the stopped child.
+When it's done, it puts child back into "running" state.

-We'll se how to use `ptrace` to do this in the next part of this tutorial.
+We'll see how to use `ptrace` to do this in the next part of this tutorial.

-The way ptrace works is a huge abuse of original Unix process model and the "stopped" state, but in practice it seems to work quite well.
+The way ptrace works is a huge abuse of the original Unix process model and the "stopped" state, but in practice it seems to work quite well.
 However this mechanism is not very efficient due to the high overhead of constant context switches between the parent and the child.